nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 } s_jump_page;
 ```

 The `s_jump_page` structure contains four instructions that we overwrite (think back to the diagram at step 2).
-We also keep a backup of these instruction at the end of the struction.
-I will discuss why we do that later on.
+We also keep a backup of these instruction at the end of the structure - not strictly necessary but it makes for easier unhooking.
 Then there are five structures called _jump patches_.
 These are special sets of instructions that will redirect the CPU to an arbitrary location in memory. _Jump patches_ are also represented by a structure.

 ```c
 typedef struct {